asadiceccarelli/Computer-Vision-RPS/README.md

 > The copied code.

-- The above code is a little challenging to understand with my current level of knowledge, however the main key points are to understand that the variable predictions contains the output of the model, and each element in the output corresponds to the probability of the input image representing a particular class.
+- The above code is a little challenging to understand but the main key points are to understand that the variable predictions contains the output of the model, and each element in the output corresponds to the probability of the input image representing a particular class.

 ## Milestone 3